maiza989/ColdPotatoes_CP4/README.md

 11/04/21 - Maitham - Added enteries and exits for listener after trying to figure how to force the output from antlr to a folder - 1.5-2 hours

 11/04/21 - Maitham - Edited README.md file - 30 minutes

+11/06/21 - Maitham - Worked on adding entires and exiting notifications - 20 minutes